magnet-tn/dwa15-fall2016-notes/03_Laravel/99_Foobooks_Lecture_12.md

 }
 ```

-Then in `getEdit()`:
+Then in `edit()`:
 ```
 $authors_for_dropdown = Author::authorsForDropdown();
 ```

 __Discussion:__ &ldquo;Skinny controllers, fat models&rdquo;

-Other frequently used queries can also be abstracted, for example:
+Other frequently used queries can also be abstracted, for example the following method could be added to the Book model:

 ```php
 public static function getAllBooksWithAuthors() {